MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/samples-for-the-oracle-ebs-adapter.md

 |SelectPolling_ServiceModel|Demonstrates how to use a SELECT statement to poll an interface table in Oracle E-Business Suite using the adapter.|
 |StoredProcPolling_ServiceModel|Demonstrates how to use a stored procedure to poll tables in Oracle E-Business Suite using the adapter.|

-## WCF Channel Model Samples
+## WCF Channel model samples

 |Sample Directory Name|Description|
 |---------------------------|-----------------|
 |InsertOperation|Demonstrates how to perform an Insert operation on an interface table in Oracle E-Business Suite using the adapter.|
 |SelectPolling_ChannelModel|Demonstrates how to use a SELECT statement to poll an interface table in Oracle E-Business Suite using the adapter.|

-## Microsoft Office SharePoint Server Samples
+## Microsoft Office SharePoint Server samples

 |Sample Directory Name|Description|
 |---------------------------|-----------------|